peter-bztrs/VirtuaShopware5Anonymizer/Readme.md

 bin/console sw:pl:ins VirtuaShopwareAnonymizer --activate --clear-cache
 ```
 ### Note
-if after installing and activating the plugin there is no
+If after installing and activating the plugin there is no
 Configure > Anonymize menu, just refresh the page